What Is the Break Card Strategy?

 - Automatic sensory input (e.g., Learner flaps his or her hands while in class)

 In a review of practices related to Functional Communication Training in children and young adults with disabilities, the problem behaviors of the children were found to be maintained by escaping from demands in 43% of the cases and escaping from other aversive events (e.g., loud noises and social interaction) in 4% of the cases (Franzone, E. 2009).
-The intervention chosen must match the function of the problem behavior.
+The intervention chosen should match the function of the problem behavior.
 The Break Card Strategy is an intervention designed to address behaviors that serve an escape function.
-The Break Card Strategy is unlikely to be successful for other functions.
+It is unlikely to be as successful for other functions.

 Setting Up the Break Card Strategy in Positivity

-- Select the duration of the break(6).
+- Select the Break duration.
 This can be done based on minutes and/or seconds.

-- If desired, choose a thumbnail image to be used as the Break Card (7).
-You may upload a photo from your computer using the “Images” section or use a symbol from SymbolStix PRIME in the Symbol area (8).
+- If desired, choose a thumbnail image to be used as the Break Card.
+You may upload a photo from your computer using the “Images” section or use a symbol from SymbolStix PRIME in the Symbol area.

 Note: To use the Break Strategy, add it to an event, and select the number of Break Cards available for the Learner during the event.
 If the student initiates a break, customized auditory cue and visual of time will display.
 Once the break is complete, the used card is removed.